bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 Some queries return all resources of a type within a particular scope.
 For example, rather than returning a specific cipher, return all ciphers for an organization.

-In this case, the `CurrentContextOrganization` object (a representation of the organization constructed from the user's claims) becomes the resource, and the operation describes the scope of the read.
+In this example, the `CurrentContextOrganization` object (representing the organization) becomes the resource, and the operation describes the scope of the read.
 This would require a separate handler to be defined for this combination of resource and operation.

 ```cs
 var organization = _currentContext.GetOrganization(orgId);